-The European Union aims to ensure that people in the European Union live in an area of freedom, security and justice, without internal frontiers.
-Europeans need to feel confident that, wherever they move within Europe, their freedom and their security are well protected, in full compliance with the Union's values, including the rule of law and fundamental rights.
+The European Union aims to be an area of freedom, security and justice, without internal frontiers.
+Europeans should feel confident that wherever they move within the EU, their freedom and their security are well protected.

 Combating cross-border crime and terrorism is a common European responsibility.
-Member States have the front line responsibility for security, but can no longer succeed fully on their own.
+EU countries have the front-line responsibility for security, yet EU cooperation is essential to fight terrorism.

 While respecting national responsibilities for upholding the law and safeguarding internal security, all relevant EU and national actors need to work together to tackle terrorist threats emanating from home-grown or foreign terrorists, acting alone or in a group and regardless of the ideology that is being pursued by terrorist means.

 On 15 March 2017, the EU adopted the Directive on combating terrorism.
-The Directive reinforces the legal framework so that it covers more comprehensively conduct related to terrorism.
-All Member States have to ensure that they criminalise conduct such as training and travelling for terrorism, as well as terrorist financing.
+The Directive reinforces the legal framework to more comprehensively cover conducts related to terrorism.
+All EU countries have to ensure that they criminalise conduct such as training and travelling for terrorism, as well as terrorist financing.
 These harmonised definitions of terrorist offences serve as a benchmark for cooperation and information exchange between national authorities.
-The victims of terrorism should receive access to professional, specialist support services, immediately after an attack and for as long as necessary.
-Member States should have in place mechanisms to provide for efficient emergency response, including access to reliable information, thereby avoiding any additional suffering for victims of terrorism and their families.
-The deadline for incorporating the rules into national law was 8 September 2018.
-The Commission will report by 8 March 2020 on the status of transposition by Member States.

 Following the 2015 Charlie Hebdo attack, the Commission proposed in its European Agenda on Security to establish a European Counter Terrorism Centre (ECTC) to improve the exchange of information and the operational support to Member States' investigators.
-Within Europol – the EU Agency for law enforcement cooperation – the ECTC pools specialized resources, expertise and information (on foreign terrorist fighters, explosives, firearms, financial intelligence, online propaganda) to support Member States' law enforcement counterterrorism units.
+Within Europol, the EU Agency for law enforcement cooperation, the ECTC pools specialised resources, expertise and information on foreign terrorist fighters, explosives, firearms, financial intelligence and online propaganda to support Member States' law enforcement counterterrorism units.